 - Segment networks: authorized devices got to be allotted to a specific network segment wherever it may be closely monitored, access to unauthorized resources may be prevented, and devices or applications that begin behaving badly may be in real-time quarantined.

 Enable inspection: Applications and data got to be inspected.
 Security tools should examine encrypted data at network speeds and detected security events got to trigger an identical response across the complete distributed network.

 - Centralize management: Devices got to be able to share and correlate threat intelligence, distribute policy systematically, identify anomalous behaviors, and orchestrate a uniform response through a central management system.

 The growth of the edge is completely transforming today’s networks, and therefore the delivery of 5G can solely drive that transformation quicker. to address the new security challenges that the edge is introducing, we want to grasp two things:

 The legacy security solutions that brought us to the current point cannot take us any longer.
-The security that focuses on a connection through a gateway on a perimeter, or maybe on inspecting the content flowing through that connection, has very little usefulness in a very world wherever networks, data, workflows, and devices area unit in a very constant state of flux.
+The security that focuses on a connection through a gateway on a perimeter, or maybe on inspecting the content flowing through that connection, has very little usefulness in a very world whenever networks, data, workflows, and devices area unit in a very constant state of flux.
 A one-size-fits-all approach to edge security is definite to fail.
 Security not solely must span the complete distributed network, however additionally dynamically change while not human intervention to continuous network changes.
 Instead, sanctioning the networks of tomorrow needs organizations to radically reimagine the security solutions they need in place these days, beginning with the recommendations outlined higher than.